pranitashah17/ReadMe/BuyerGroup.md

 </details>
 <br>

-Note:- In a Group, available limit will change according to the group limit logic but the entity's PAN limit will never exceed the Insuarance Limit or DCL depending upon the case.
+Note:- In a Group, available limit will change according to the group limit logic but the entity's PAN limit will never exceed the Insurance Limit or DCL depending upon the case.
 <br>

 ## 06. Available Limit